How do you get more backlinks in 2022?

 And BOOM!
-You see the ideas that niche is most interested in.
+You see the ideas that the niche is most interested in.

 Step #2 – Create a page around the same topic, but make it 10x different and better

 Whether you’re using this method to attract links, get more social traction, or dominate YouTube, the principle is the same.
-You are going to create a content asset that’s 10x different and better than your competitors.
+You will create a content asset that’s 10x different and better than your competitors.

 I recommend “testing the waters” (a concept I teach in Gotch SEO Academy) before pitching your content when you use this strategy.
 Send a simple outreach email like this: